 Millions of people in the U.S. have seasonal allergies, which flare up when lots of pollen or mold spores are in the air.
-They're allergic to things such as:
+They're allergic to the pollen made by:

-Could you have hay fever or seasonal allergies?
+Could you have seasonal allergies, also known as hay fever?
 The signs include:

 Seeing a Doctor

-Many people can keep symptoms in check with over-the-counter medications like antihistamines and decongestants.
-If your symptoms are keeping you from enjoying your life, it's time to see an allergist.
+First, try to keep your symptoms in check with over-the-counter medications like antihistamines and decongestants.
+But if your symptoms make you miserable, it's time to see a doctor who specializes in allergies, called an allergist.

-The allergist can do tests to find out what kind of pollen you're allergic to and together you can decide on a treatment plan.
-It may include medication and or even allergy shots.
+Your allergist can find out what kind of pollen you're allergic to and make a treatment plan.
+It might include medication or allergy shots.